seanbreckenridge/git_doc_history/README.md

 Really, the `doc` isn't super accurate, but 'file/index/history' is such an overloaded term when it comes to `git`

-I use this to track my `todo.txt` files, changes to configuration files, any shell histories which don't support timestamps
+I use this to track my `todo.txt` files, changes to configuration files, any shell histories which don't support timestamps (see all of my config files [here](https://github.com/seanbreckenridge/dotfiles/tree/master/.config/git_doc_history))

 This copies the files to a different directory, so it doesn't interfere with the application/configuration